With tougher rules, China wants fewer, but better, electric car makers

 "We don't really want to spend too much money on manufacturing, to be honest, and the government policy might change," Cheng told Reuters.

-Wang Chao, chairman of EV start-up Kaiyun Motors, said that instead of pitching directly for a license, he preferred to buy a struggling petrol car maker whose license can also be used to make electric vehicles.
+Wang Chao, chairman of EV start-up Kaiyun Motors, said that instead of pitching directly for a licence, he preferred to buy a struggling petrol car maker whose licence can also be used to make electric vehicles.
 That 'grandfathering' process allows firms to produce cars in existing factories, though they would need permission for any new plant.

-"You can spend tens of millions and get a license, but all you get is a license.
+"You can spend tens of millions and get a licence, but all you get is a licence.
 If you buy a company, you also get a factory," Wang said.

 HIGH STAKES

-Start-ups are taking a gamble by not getting a license now, says Yale Zhang, Shanghai-based managing director of consultancy Automotive Foresight.
+Start-ups are taking a gamble by not getting a licence now, says Yale Zhang, Shanghai-based managing director of consultancy Automotive Foresight.

-An NDRC license will be a likely prerequisite for selling an electric car, and the public security bureau, which issues car license plates, is unlikely to give out plates for cars made by companies with no central approval.
+An NDRC licence will be a likely prerequisite for selling an electric car, and the public security bureau, which issues car licence plates, is unlikely to give out plates for cars made by companies with no central approval.

-"The best thing for them is to secure a license, otherwise there might be some problems," Zhang said.
+"The best thing for them is to secure a licence, otherwise there might be some problems," Zhang said.

 The state-backed China Association of Automobile Manufacturers (CAAM) has said the new rules should lead to a more sustainable EV sector.
 "It will affect the market's short-term development, but in the long-term will lead to better quality and more cost effective development," Shi Jianhua, a CAAM deputy secretary, said last month.